 Dietary fats continue provoking opinions

 For a long time we have been taught that fat is something to avoid at all costs, in everything.
 For most parts Finnish people have bought this message and the amount of fat in our diet has decreased.
 The quality debate was, however, taken over by the conversation around the quantity of fat.
-As we decreased the amount of fat, we also decreased the amount of unsaturated fat and all of a sudden our diet was lacking that together with the necessary fatty acids!
-There are two fatty acids, omega-3 and omega-6.
+As we decreased the amount of fat, we also decreased the amount of unsaturated fat and all of a sudden our diet was lacking that, together with the necessary fatty acids!
+There are two essential fatty acids, omega-3 and omega-6.
 Usually we are missing especially omega-3.

 Add fat to your diet

 So I often surprise my lecture listeners – I recommend adding fat to the diet!
 I recommend fatty margarine (minimum 60 % fat), oils and nuts.
 For example, a couple of tablespoons of canola oil or around 30 grams of walnuts provide the daily dose of omega-3 fatty acids.
 Not forgetting fatty fish, of course.
 The oil can be swallowed as it is, although not everyone enjoys this method.
 It can also be mixed with porridge or used as salad dressing, as the oil’s properties are brought forth best when served cold.
 Nuts also bring other important nutrients to the diet.